obophenotype/human-phenotype-ontology/README-editors.txt

 Edit the ontology in protege:

-Find parent term in Protégé by searching (at top of screen) Double check that term is not already there
+Find parent term in Protege by searching (at top of screen) Double check that term is not already there
 Add subclass
 Add label (URI should be auto-generated)